 organizations including YMCA, Boys and Girls Club

-essential practical experience through part-time or summer jobs, internships, and study abroad.
+- Gain practical experience with summer jobs, internships,

 Law, Politics & Administration

 - Campaign Management

 - Program Administration